SGTinkers/Terawhere-iOS/README.md

 Let's build friendships together.

 ### Changelog
+20 May 2017:
+- Improved getting info popup alert
+- Fixed: App does not crash anymore when viewing bookings whose offers have been deleted

 19 May 2017:
 - Improvements to handling of dates
 - Fixed: Map now displays all available offers correctly